-190. The Battle of the Standard (1138). - David I of Scotland, Matilda's uncle, espoused her cause and invaded England with a powerful force.
-He was met at North Allerton, in Yorkshire, by the party of Stephen, and the Battle of the Standard was fought.
+Matilda's uncle, espoused her cause, and invaded England with a powerful force.
+He was met at North Allerton, in Yorkshire, by the party of Stephen, and the battle of the Standard was fought.
 The leaders of the English were both churchmen, who showed that on occasion they could fight as vigorously as they could pray.
 The standard consisted of four consecrated banners, surmounted by a cross.
 This was set up on a wagon, on which one of the bishops stood.
 The sight of this sacred standard made the English invincible.

-After a fierce contest the Scots were driven from the field.
-It is said that this was the first battle in which the English peasants used the long-bow; they had taken the hint, perhaps, from the Normans at the battle of Hastings (§ 149).
-Many years later, their skill in foreign war made that weapon as famous as it was effective (§ 290).
+After a fierce contest, the Scots were driven from the field.
+It is said that this was the first battle in which the English peasants used the long-bow; they had taken the hint, perhaps, from the Normans at the battle of Hastings.
+Some years later, their skill in foreign war made that weapon as famous as it was effective.

-191. Civil War (1138-1153). - For fifteen years following, the country was torn by civil war.
-While it raged, fortified castles, which, under William the Conqueror, had been built and occupied by the King only, or by those whom he could trust, now arose on every side.
+191. Civil War. - For fifteen years following, the country was torn by civil war.
+While it raged, fortified castles, which, under William the Conqueror, had been built and occupied by the king only, or by those whom he could trust, now arose on every side.
 These became, as the Anglo-Saxon Chronicle declares, "very nests of devils and dens of thieves."
 More than a thousand of these castles, it is said, were built.
 The armed bands who inhabited them levied tribute on the whole country around.
 Not satisfied with that, they seized those who were suspected of having property, and, to use the words of the Chronicle again, "tortured them with pains unspeakable; for some they hung up by the feet and smoked with foul smoke; others they crushed in a narrow chest with sharp stones.
 About the heads of others they bound knotted cords until they went into the brain."
 "Thousands died of hunger, the towns were burned, and the soil left untilled.
-By such deeds the land was ruined, and men said openly that Christ and his saints were asleep."

-The sleep, however, was not always to last; for in the next reign, Justice, in the person of Henry II, effectually vindicated her power.
-The strife for the crown continued till the last year of Stephen's reign.
-Then the Church came to the rescue, and through its powerful influence the Treaty of Wallingford 1 was made.
-By that treaty it was agreed that Matilda's son Henry should succeed him.
+By such deeds the land was ruined; and men said openly that Christ and his saints were asleep."
+The sleep, however, was not always to last; for in the next reign, Justice, in the person of Henry II., effectually vindicated her power.
+The strife for the crown continued till the last year of Stephen's reign, when, by the Treaty of Wallingford, it was agreed that Matilda's son Henry should succeed him.

-102. Summary. - Stephen was the last of the Norman kings.
+192. Summary. - Stephen was the last of the Norman kings.
 Their reign had covered nearly a century.
 The period began in conquest and usurpation; it ended in gloom.
 We are not, however, to judge it by Stephen's reign alone, but as a whole.

-Thus considered, it shows at least one point of advance over the preceding period, - the triumph of the moral power of the Church over feudal anarchy.
-But Stephen's reign was not all loss in other respects, for out of the "war, wickedness, and waste" of his misgovernment came a universal desire for peace through law.
-Thus indirectly his very inefficiency prepared the way for future reforms.
+Thus considered, it shows many points of advance over the preceding period.
+Finally, even Stephen's reign was not all loss since we find that out of the "war, wickedness, and waste" of his misgovernment came a universal desire for peace through law.
+Thus indirectly, his very inefficiency prepared the way for future reforms.

-GENERAL VIEW OF THE NORMAN PERIOD (1066-1154)
+GENERAL VIEW OF THE NORMAN PERIOD .- 1066-1154.

-I. GOVERNMENT. - II.
-RELIGION. - III.
-MILITARY AFFAIRS. -IV.
-LITERATURE, LEARNING, AND ART. - V. GENERAL INDUS-TRY AND COMMERCE. - VI.
+I. GOVERNMENT.-II.
+RELIGION.-III.
+MILITARY AFFAIRS.-IV.
+LITERATURE, LEARNING, AND ART.-V. GENERAL INDUSTRY AND COMMERCE.-VI.
 MODE OF LIFE, MANNERS, AND CUSTOMS.

-GOVERNMENT
+GOVERNMENT.